 Adapting is more than welcomed and expected in Agile.

 Make sure you empower the ability of your team to embrace uncertainty.
-Business needs can change in a short period of time and you need to be able to quickly react to it, otherwise, your organization can be left in an adverse situation.
+Business needs can change in a short period of time and you need to be able to quickly react to them, otherwise, your organization can be left in an adverse situation.

 True and long-lasting benefits lie within embracing the Agile values and principles, the practices are a manifestation of it.
 In conclusion, without a change of mindset, it is only a matter of time for the current processes to become slow and obsolete.